-Impact on public: Negative - High
+Impact on public: Negative - High Impact on staff: Neutral Rationale:

 Available data shows that the majority of people using Homelessness Support services are in receipt of welfare benefits.
 Many clients come to the attention of services when they are facing eviction due to rent arrears.